ribtoks/ministaller/README.md

 Command line switches:

+    Usage of ./ministaller:
+      -fail
+        Fail after install to test rollback
+      -force-update
+        Overwrite same files
+      -gui
+        Show simple progress GUI
+      -hash string
-    -install-path string
+        Hash of the downloaded file to check -install-path string
-        Path to the existing installation directory
+        Path to the existing installation
+      -keep-missing
+        Keep files not found in the update package
+      -l string
+        absolute path to log file (default "ministaller.log") -launch-args string
+        arguments for launch-exe
+      -launch-exe string
-    -package-path string
+        relative path to exe to launch after install -package-path string
         Path to package with updates
-    -keep-missing
-        Keep local files not found in the update package -force-update
-        Overwrite same files if found locally and in the update -gui
-        Show simple progress GUI (works only for Windows at this time) -l string
-        Absolute path to the log file (default "ministaller.log") -launch-exe string
-        Relative path to the exe to launch after install -stdout
+      -stdout
         Log to stdout and to logfile
       -url string
-        Url to the package to download (instead of -package-path switch) -hash string
+        Url to the package
-        SHA1 Hash of the downloaded file to check

 Sample usage from Qt application is: